chinnuvarghese07/nodesample/README.md

 5. **Integrate Datadog for monitoring the Kubernetes cluster and the application.**
    - **Create dashboards and alerts in Datadog for critical metrics.**

-### Documentation

-6. **Document the steps to set up the EKS cluster, deploy the application, configure Ingress, and set up HPA.**
-   - **Provide instructions for integrating Datadog and accessing monitoring dashboards.**

-## Evaluation Criteria

-- Ability to set up and manage Kubernetes clusters.
-- Proficiency in deploying applications to Kubernetes.
-- Experience with configuring Ingress Controllers and Horizontal Pod Autoscalers.
-- Understanding of monitoring with Datadog.
-- Quality of documentation and setup instructions.

-We look forward to reviewing your submission.
-Should you have any questions, please do not hesitate to contact us.

 ---